Wilhelm Batz: Later life

-Following World War II, Batz applied for service in the German Air Force of the Bundeswehr in 1955, joining in 1956 holding the rank of Major.
-Following flight training in the United States, he was commanded to a training squadron of Flugzeugführerschule "S", a pilot training school, in Landsberg.
-He later commanded this training facility for nine months in 1961.
+In 1955, Batz applied for service in the West German Air Force, at the time referred to as the Bundesluftwaffe of the Bundeswehr, joining in 1956 holding the rank of Major.
+Following flight training in the United States, he succeeded Oberstleutnant Karl Rammelt as commander of a training squadron of Flugzeugführerschule "S" (FFS "S"—Pilot Training School) from 1 June to 31 December 1958.
+In January, pilot training on the Dornier Do 27 was relocated from Memmingen Air Base to Friedrichshafen.
+On 15 November, FFS "S" was reorganized with Ausbildungsgruppe A (training group A) under command of Batz relocating to Diepholz Air Base.
+Batz later commanded this training facility at Diepholz Air Base from 1 January 1959 to 15 December 1961.
+He was succeeded by Oberstleutnat Karl-Horst Meyer zum Felde.

 Batz was then appointed Geschwaderkommodore (wing commander) of Lufttransportgeschwader 63 (LTG 63–Air Transport Wing 63) stationed at the Hohn Air Base in Schleswig-Holstein.
-He commanded this wing from 1961 to 1964, surrendering command to Horst Rudat.
+He commanded the wing from 15 December 1961 to 31 January 1964, surrendering command to Horst Rudat.
 Promoted to Oberstleutnant (lieutenant colonel), Batz then served as a staff officer with Lufttransportkommando (Air Force Transport Command) in Köln-Wahn and retired on 30 September 1972.
+Here, he was part of a Bundesluftwaffe team (Führungsstab der Luftwaffe SBWS C-160—Air Force General Staff) planning the introduction of the Transall C-160 transport aircraft.
 Batz died on 11 September 1988 in a hospital Ebern in Unterfranken.
 He was buried on the cemetery in Quettingen, a borough of Leverkusen-Opladen.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Batz was credited with 237 aerial victories.
 According to Spick, Batz was credited with 237 aerial victories claimed in 445 combat missions.
 Of this figure, 232 aerial victories were claimed on the Eastern Front and five over the Western Allies, including two four-engine bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 233 confirmed and eight unconfirmed aerial victories, numerically ranging from 1 to 233, omitting the 223rd claim.
 All these victories were claimed on the Eastern Front.
+The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Batz's claims over Hungary.
+In the timeframe 13 to 19 March 1945, Batz claimed eight aerial victories, while the authors found seven matching Soviet losses, a corroboration of 88%.